Test Your Water for These Four Important Things

 Our best suggestion is to put your testing days on your calendar so you don’t forget.

-When you test, you can use test strips you pick up from us, or you can bring us a water sample, and we can tell you just what you need.
+When you test, you can use test strips you pick up from us or bring us a water sample, and we can tell you just what you need.

 When testing your own water, you want to know what levels you’re looking for.